SecureByDesign-Playbook/SecureByDesign-Playbook/Playbook.md

 It can be tempting to just slam defences in everywhere you can see a vulnerability.

-But defences have costs; you need to weight those costs against the impacts of assets being affected.
+But defences have costs; you need to weight these costs against the impacts of assets being affected.
 If the cost of defending an asset is greater than the impact of that asset being affected then the defence is self-defeating.
 You will need to talk to your technical people to understand what defences will be appropriate for each vulnerability, what single defences might cover many vulnerabilities, and how much they will cost.

 This might be operational rather than money; if you shut down your own people's ability to work, you essentially "self-brick" your own operations.